timescale/docs.timescale.com-content/api.md

 If `bootstrap` is true, the function will attempt to bootstrap the data node by:
-1. Connecting to the database given in `bootstrap_database`.
-2. Creating the database given in `database` that will serve as the new data node.
+1. Creating the database given in `database` that will serve as the new data node.
-3. Loading the TimescaleDB extension in the new database.
+2. Loading the TimescaleDB extension in the new database.
-4. Setting metadata to make the data node part of the distributed database.
+3. Setting metadata to make the data node part of the distributed database.

 See [boostrapping description][multinode-bootstrap] for details.

-#### Errors

-An error will be given if:
-* The function is executed inside a transaction.
-* The function is executed in a database that is already a data node.
-* The data node already exists and `if_not_exists` is `FALSE`.
-* The port number is not valid for use as a port number.
-* If `boostrap` is `FALSE` and the database was not previously bootstrapped.

 #### Required Arguments [](add_data_node-required-arguments)